andrea96/blog/README.rst

 -r` starts a web server at :code:`http://localhost:8000/` with the realtime updated blog.

+To publish the post it's enough to push the commit with the new file on the :code:`master` branch, the building process will automatically start.
-To publish the post the command is simply :code:`push.py`, it builds and put the generated contents inside the folder `_website/ <website/>`_.
-At every commit on the main branch of this repository, the website is automatically built and hosted by `Netlify`_.
+Substantially Netifly is triggered when the repository is updated and it executes the command :code:`ablog build` which builds the site and put the generated contents inside the folder `_website/ <website/>`_.
+Then it executes the python script `compress.py <compress.py>`_ which try to minify the files in :code:`_website`.
+At the end Netifly hosts the whole folder.

 .. _`Netlify`: https://netlify.com/